BA in Studio Art

 For incoming freshmen, transfer students, or students who wish to change their major to studio art, there are no pre-requisites for declaring a BA in Studio Art.
 There is no portfolio review process.
 The minimum GPA is the university-required 2.0.

 To receive a BA degree in Studio Art, students must successfully complete one hundred-twenty (120) credit hours.
-The credit hours will be divided between:
+The credit hours will be divided among:

 - sixteen (16) credit hours in Foundations courses